Heejinee3/Discrete-Mathematics/README.markdown

 ---

 The objective of these labs is to offer practical experience and application of fundamental mathematical concepts employed in computer science.
 The topics encompassed comprise proofs, relations, counting, graph theory, logic, automata, and formal languages.
-This practical approach aims to strengthen comprehension and foster problem-solving abilities within the realm of computer science."
+This practical approach aims to strengthen comprehension and foster problem-solving abilities within the realm of computer science.